LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
+= 3.2.5.4 =
+~ Fixed load js missing dependencies and only in LP page.

 = 3.2.5.3 =
 ~ Changed SQL to read course items by user item ID.
 ~ Improved performance in admin orders page.